WeTune/WeTune-code/README.md

 click-to-run/run-verify-example.sh [rule_index]
 ```

-You will find the file `wtune_data/prepared/rules.examples.txt`, which containing example rules.
-You may specify the
+`[rule_index]` can be 1-35, corresponds to Table 7 in the paper.

-index of one of these rules and inspect the output.
-The following items will be printed:
+For each rule, the following items will be printed:

 * The rule itself.
 * A query q0, on which the rule can be applied.
 * A query q1, the rewrite result after applying the rule to q0.

+For rule 1-31, which can be proved by WeTune built-in verifier, these additional items will be printed:

 * A pair of U-Expression, translated from the rule.
 * One or more Z3 snippets, the formula submitted to Z3.